rishit1711/rishit1711/README.md

 ### About Me

-I'm a backend developer who builds real-world systems with **Java** and **Spring Boot**.
-I like understanding how things work under the hood — from designing clean REST APIs to implementing rate limiters and booking platforms from scratch.
+I'm a backend developer focused on building reliable, production-ready systems with **Java** and **Spring Boot**.
+My work centers on designing clean REST APIs and understanding systems at a deeper level — from implementing distributed rate limiters to building full-fledged booking platforms from the ground up.

-- 🔭 **Currently building:** production-grade backends with Spring Boot & Spring Security
+- 🔭 **Currently building:** Production-grade backend systems using Spring Boot and Spring Security
-- 🧠 **Currently learning:** System Design, DSA, and the broader Spring ecosystem
+- 🧠 **Currently learning:** System design fundamentals, data structures & algorithms, and the broader Spring ecosystem
-- 💡 **Interested in:** distributed systems, API design, and clean architecture
+- 💡 **Areas of interest:** Distributed systems, API design, and clean, maintainable architecture
-- 📍 **Based in:** India
+- 📍 **Location:** India

 ---